Marquette University makes safety a top priority

 More safety infrastructures were updated in 2022, including secured access with MUIDs for residence halls and evening access to the Alumni Memorial Union.

-Marquette University hosted the Milwaukee Police Department, Milwaukee Fire and Police Commission, and the Community Collaborative Commission for a “Reimagining Public Safety” community gathering session at Marquette Law School.
+Marquette hosted the Milwaukee Police Department, Milwaukee Fire and Police Commission, and the Community Collaborative Commission for a “Reimagining Public Safety” community gathering session at Marquette Law School.
 This was the first of 15 sessions — one in each aldermanic district in Milwaukee.

 Marquette encouraged everyone to conduct a cybersecurity check-up on their devices, online accounts and passwords.